All Stories

 “We believe partnerships such as these will improve employee retention and satisfaction, which in turn improves residents’ quality of care.
 It also provides an avenue for these workers to learn new skills and hopefully open up opportunities that lead to continued career growth in long-term care,” said Cour.

-When Byeoung Dutt has questions for her care recipient’s doctor, she first turns to Google Translate to help her write down her thoughts in Korean, then English.
+When caregiver Byeoung Dutt has questions for her care recipient’s doctor, she first turns to Google Translate to help her write down her thoughts in Korean, then English.
+She does this to overcome some common language barriers in caregiving.

 Byeoung Dutt

-Dutt recently completed CCA’s 10-week training for In-Home Supportive Services (IHSS) providers in Los Angeles County.
+Dutt completed CCA’s 10-week caregiver training for In-Home Supportive Services (IHSS) providers in Los Angeles County.
 The course covers essential caregiving skills, including medication adherence, assisting with daily activities such as dressing and bathing, proper nutrition, and CPR.
-It is taught in several languages: English, Spanish, Armenian, Cantonese, Mandarin, and Korean.
+To help overcome language barriers in caregiving, this course is taught in several languages: English, Spanish, Armenian, Cantonese, Mandarin, and Korean.

 More than a million of direct care workers, or roughly one in four, in the nation are immigrants.
 In California, almost a quarter of the home care workforce is Asian/Pacific Islander.

-She cites the modules on safety and on durable medical equipment (DME) as an example.
-“I understood the connection that the medical equipment is necessary to prevent the consumer from falling.
+She cites the modules on safety and durable medical equipment (DME) as an example.
+She says that because the course was taught in Korean, “I understood the connection that the medical equipment is necessary to prevent the consumer from falling.
 I made a connection to the learning before and after, so I understood more quickly and easily.”

-Because of what she learned during her IHSS+ training, she keeps a daily record of her care recipient’s vitals, medications, and general observations about his health and any unusual behaviors so she can communicate any changes and concerns with his care team.
+Because of the caregiving skills she learned during her IHSS+ training, she now keeps a daily record of her care recipient’s vitals, medications, and general observations about his health and any unusual behaviors so she can communicate any changes and concerns with his care team.

-Training helps change the perception of what caregivers do, she says.
+Caregiver skills training helps change the perception of caregivers as an integral part of the care team, and clarifies what caregivers do, she says.
 “This kind of training is indispensable for a caregiver to be treated as someone responsible for the health and safety of another person, not just a housekeeper.”

 Her diligence and professionalism have not gone unnoticed.
-The pharmacists, primary doctors, and medical staff she talks to have told her that the person she is caring for “is very lucky.”
+The pharmacists, primary doctors, and medical staff she talks to have told her that the person she is caring for “is very lucky” to have such a skilled caregiver.

-“Because I am taking care of him in a better way for his health and his quality of life based on that training, I am filled with pride,” she says.
+“Because I am taking care of him in a better way for his health and his quality of life, based on that training, I am filled with pride,” she says.
+She is particularly appreciative that she was given the opportunity to receive training in her mother language as a way to overcome language barriers in caregiving.

 The Center for Caregiver Advancement’s IHSS+ Home Care Integration training program is offered in partnership with L.A.
 Care and SEIU Local 2015.